isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Reason

-To avoid deadlocks on multiple `mutex`s
+To avoid deadlocks on multiple `mutex`es.

 ##### Example